Aerovironment beats estimates on strong margins, shares rise

 Earnings rose to $8.7 million, or 39 cents per share, for the second quarter, from $6.6 million, or 30 cents per share, a year earlier.

-Analysts on average had expected earnings of 22 cents per share on revenue of $77.1 million, according to Thomson Reuters I/B/E/S.
+Analysts on average were expecting earnings of 22 cents per share, on revenue of $77.1 million, according to Thomson Reuters I/B/E/S.

 The company maintained its 2013 earnings forecast of between $1.41 and $1.51 per share on revenue of between $348 million and $370 million.